hertzphoto/RomaFototeca/documentation/oai-pmh.md

 `metadataPrefix = raw`

-## ListSets: information about the Sets (obj = objects/artworks with photos, kue = artists biographies)
+## ListSets: information about the Sets

+obj: objects/artworks with object IDs beginning with 08 and with photos

+kue: artists biographies, ID beginning with 08, only edited at Bibliotheca Hertziana Fototeca

+objkue: objects and artists

 https://oai.biblhertz.it/foto/oai-pmh?verb=ListSets